sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

     Finally, add the file path on top of the Snakefile:
     `configfile: 'config/config.yaml'`

-Now, if you need to change these values, you can easily do it in the config file instead of modifying the code!
+From now on, if you need to change these values, you can easily do it in the config file instead of modifying the code!

 ### Modularising a workflow